 After successful connection, you can click the 'edit' button (as shown in the figure below) to change a unique name for your printers, making it easier to distinguish and operate them.

 You can also send GCode files and execute operations like Pause, Abort, Continue, Disconnect, Move to group, etc through the navigation bar on the visual interface.

 As shown in the figure below, it is rather time-consuming to operate printers one by one in such cases.

 Now the group management can be realized directly through the【Multi-Machine Control】on FlashPrint.
 After slicing, the FlashPrint enables us to send the files in groups with one click of mouse.
 With batch printing on hand, the printing is far more efficient and convenient.

-(Photo from our client @Sygnis)
+(Photo from our partner @Sygnis)